DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 ### Code Style: PHP Tools

 The default code style is compliant with the formatting in PHP Tools for Visual Studio.
-This style focuses on leaving the code visual structure as untouched as possible, while normalizing the whitespaces where possible.
+This style focuses on leaving the code visual structure as untouched as possible while normalizing the whitespaces where possible.

 Feature | Behavior
 --- | ---